-- 6.1 This section of the report provides some information on dwelling completions in recent years and examines the envisaged completion rates up to 2037 and beyond. - 6.2 Following consultation in 2018, the Ministry of Housing and Local Government (MHCLG) introduced a standard methodology for calculating local housing need in February 2019.
-Oldham's current local housing need based on this standard methodology is 692 new homes per year. - 6.3 The GMSF Publication Plan (Draft for Approval) published in October 2020 sets out an average housing requirement for Oldham of 695 new homes per year, based on a stepped target of 330 homes per year in the first five years (2020-2025); 695 homes per year in years 6-10 (2025-2030); and 956 homes in years 11-17 (2030-2037).
-This requirement represents a significant increase on the housing requirement of 289 homes per year set out in the current Local Plan. - 6.4 The following section presents Oldham's current five year and post five year housing land supply trajectory, against the current housing requirement of 692 new homes per year. - 6.5 The housing trajectories take account of all sites identified in the housing land supply set out in the SHLAA for years 0-5 and beyond and shows the net additional dwellings which are expected over this time period.
-It takes account of projected clearance (which is 163 dwellings in the first 5 years and then 5 dwellings per annum thereafter up to 2037) and the small sites allowance of 65 dwellings per annum (applied from year 6 up to 2037).
+- 6.1 This section of the report provides some information on dwelling completions in recent years and examines the envisaged completion rates up to 2037 and beyond. - 6.2 The Department of Levelling Up, Housing and Communities (DLUHC) (formerly Ministry of Housing and Local Government (MHCLG)) introduced a new methodology for calculating local housing need (1).
+As the Local Plan is more than five years old, as per paragraph 74 of the NPPF, the local housing need calculation (standard methodology) applies when calculating Oldham's five-year supply.
+Oldham's current local housing need based on the standard methodology is now 683 new homes per year.
+This applies from the publication of the latest affordability ratios in March 2021. - 6.3 The standard methodology housing requirement represents a significant increase on the adopted housing requirement of 289 new homes per year as set out in the current Local Plan. - 6.4 Places for Everyone (PfE) (2021) sets out an average housing requirement for Oldham of 680 new homes per year, based on a stepped housing requirement of 352 homes per year in the first five years (2021-2025); 680 homes per year in years 6-10 (2025-2030); and 868 homes in years 11-17 (2030-2037). - 6.5 The following section presents Oldham's current five year and post five year housing land supply trajectory, against the adopted Local Plan housing requirement, the standard methodology housing requirement and the proposed PfE stepped housing requirement for the borough for years 1-5. - 6.6 The housing trajectories take account of all sites identified in the housing land supply set out in the SHLAA for years 1-5 and beyond and shows the net additional dwellings which are expected over this time period.
+It takes account of projected clearance (which is 187 dwellings in the first 5 years and then 5 dwellings per annum thereafter up to 2037) and the small sites allowance of 75 dwellings per annum (applied from year 6 up to 2037).